24 days

 The trail goes along the Thulo Bheri river towards Tharakot.
 This village was an ancient fortress and a caravan stop.
 3,000m.

 Today is a day to explore the Phosundo Lake.
-At Phoksundo we can go for a short hike to the village of Ringmo and its Tibetan Buddhist Monastery is well worth a visit and around the village to experience the typical life style of people residing in this area.
+At Phoksundo we can go for a short hike to the village of Ringmo and its Tibetan Buddhist Monastery is well worth a visit.
+You can experience the typical life style of people residing in this area.
 From here you can enjoy the panoramic views of Kanjelaruwa Peak (6612m.), Tso Peak (4716m.) and many other unnamed peaks and mountains.
 3,600m.

 The emerald waters of the Phoksondo lake and the picturesque village of Ringmo form one of the most beautiful Himalayan landscapes.
 The views from the top are magnificent and well worth all the hard work.
 5,090m.